Workshop: I Write Use Cases...Do You?

 Workshop presented by: Aaron Whittenberger, CBAP, Co-Founder of BA Knowledge Academy

 Aaron is Co-Founder, COO and an Instructor at Business Analysis Knowledge Academy (BA Knowledge Academy) and the Founding President of the Bluegrass IIBA Chapter.
 He also serves as Regional Director of the Americas Eastern Region for IIBA®, and is the former Chairperson of the Role Delineation Committee, responsible for the relevancy and validity of the IIBA® certification program.

 Aaron is a 2016 Inductee into the Bluegrass Business Analysis Hall of Fame.
 He is a champion for the IIBA®, business analysis as a profession and the recognition of its practitioners.
 He is an avid Business Analyst, Blogger, Mentor, Trainer and Presenter.
 Aaron is a frequent speaker at IIBA® and corporate meetings and conferences in the region.
-He has over 30 years of Business and IT experience including 17 years of Business Analysis and 15 years of consulting experience; and earned his Certified Business Analysis Professional™ (CBAP®) certification in 2008.
+He has 30 years of Business and IT experience including 17 years of Business Analysis and 15 years of consulting experience; and earned his Certified Business Analysis Professional™ (CBAP®) certification in 2008.

+He received his business analysis training through ASPE Technologies.
 Aaron lives in Northern Kentucky and has four sons.
 In his family life, Aaron enjoys family time, and a good round of golf; we’ll see if he ever has one.
 You may connect with Aaron on LinkedIn: http://www.linkedin.com/in/aaronwhittenberger or Twitter: @TheWittyBA.